-If you define ‘best’ by ‘success’ then there can only be one winner.
+If you define “best” by “success” then there can only be one winner.
 Sure, both movies scored very highly on popular review sites, but Free Solo made 20 times more revenue, stayed in theatres four times longer, and won an Oscar.
-It is hard to ignore the millions of collective opinions needed to make these achievements happen.
+It is hard to ignore the millions of collective opinions needed to make those achievements happen.

-I massively respect Tommy and Kevin and it’s hard not to be in awe of their preservice in the face of both personal and professional adversity.
-However, just a year after their Dawn Wall ascent, Adam Ondra repeated the climb in less than half the time.
+I respect the battle Tommy and Kevin endured to claim the send.
+It’s hard not be in awe of their preservice in the face of both personal and professional adversity.
+However, just a year after their Dawn Wall ascent, Adam Ondra repeated the climb in less than half the time on the wall.
 It also looks likely that Nalle Hukkataival could bag the fourth ascent soon.

 Both of these documentaries are clearly not lacking talented climbers, but when it comes down to it, these are two very different achievements.